apytypes/apytypes/docs/comparison.rst

 .. rubric:: Footnotes

-.. [#binaryfootnote] This means that it is possible to get a binary representation for comparison in e.g. hardware.
+.. [#binaryfootnote] This means that it is possible to get a binary representation for comparison with, e.g., a hardware implementation.
-.. [#numfifootnote] This is a design choice since ``apytypes``  is aimed at simulating shorter custom formats.
+.. [#apytypesfootnote] This is a design choice since ``apytypes``  is aimed at simulating shorter custom formats.
 However, there are unlimited word length support for fixed-point values which can be used for floating-point as well.

 Benchmark